TrevorBurnham/Jitter/README.markdown

 # Jitter

-A simple compilation utility for [CoffeeScript](http://coffeescript.org).
+Simple continuous compilation for [CoffeeScript](http://coffeescript.org).

 Jitter watches for new files and changes to files in the CoffeeScript source directory you specify, and compiles new JavaScript files as needed.
 No flags, no worries, just the sweet CoffeeScript compilation you need when you need it.

-**Jitter requires CoffeeScript 0.9.1.**
+*Bonus!* Jitter gives you Growl notifications when compilation fails!
+See below for details.

 ## Installing

-First you'll need to install CoffeeScript, if you don't have it already (if you have it, `coffee -v` will display the version  number).
-If you have Homebrew, you can just run
+You'll need to install [Node.js](http://nodejs.org) and [npm](http://npmjs.org/), the Node Package Manager.
+Once that's done, installing CoffeeScript is a breeze:

+    npm install coffee-script

+And adding Jitter is just as easy:

-  `brew install coffee-script`
+    npm install jitter

-Otherwise, instructions can be found at http://github.com/jashkenas/coffee-script.

-Once you have CoffeeScript on your path, just download Jitter and run

-  `./install`

-You've now got Jitter!
+Make sure that the `bin` directory that `coffee` and `jitter` are installed to is on your PATH.

 ## To use: